bujojos11/obfuskey-front/content/3how/_index.md

 +++
 title = "3How?"
 description = "How does it work?
-How does ObfusKey secure your seed phrase?."
+How does ObfusKey secure your seed phrase?
+How could somebody try to attack it and fail.
+This page will tell you all you need to know regarding the protection ObfusKey is offering."
 +++

 So, how does it work you may ask?